Bending rigidity, sound propagation and ripples in flat graphene

-Despite the interest raised by graphene and 2D materials, their mechanical and acoustic properties are still highly debated.
-Harmonic theory predicts a quadratic dispersion for the flexural acoustic mode.
-Such a quadratic dispersion leads to diverging atomic fluctuations and a constant linewidth of in-plane acoustic phonon modes at small momentum, which implies that graphene cannot propagate sound waves.
-Many works based on membrane theory questioned the robustness of the quadratic dispersion, arguing that the anharmonic phonon-phonon interaction linearizes it, which implies a divergent bending rigidity (stiffness) in the long wavelength limit.
-However, these works are based on effective low-energy models that explicitly break the rotational invariance.
-Here we show that rotational symmetry protects the quadratic flexural dispersion against phonon-phonon interaction, and that the bending stiffness of graphene is unaffected by temperature and quantum fluctuations.
-Nevertheless, our non-perturbative anharmonic calculations predict that sound propagation coexists with such a quadratic dispersion.
-Since our conclusions are universal properties of membranes, they apply not just to graphene, but to all 2D materials.
+\textbf{ Despite many of the applications of graphene rely on its uneven stiffness and high thermal conductivity, the mechanical properties of graphene, and in general of all 2D materials, are still elusive.
+The harmonic theory predicts a quadratic dispersion for the flexural acoustic vibrational mode, which leads the unphysical result that long wavelength in-plane acoustic modes decay before vibrating one period, preventing the propagation of sound.
+The robustness of the quadratic dispersion has been questioned by arguing that the anharmonic phonon-phonon interaction linearizes it.
+However, this implies a divergent bending rigidity in the long wavelength limit not reproduced experimentally.
+Here we show that rotational symmetry protects the quadratic flexural dispersion against phonon-phonon interactions and that, consequently, the bending stiffness is non-divergent irrespective of the temperature.
+Our non-perturbative anharmonic calculations also determine that sound propagation coexists with a quadratic dispersion.
+We also show that the temperature dependence of the height fluctuations of the membrane, known as ripples, is fully determined by thermal or quantum fluctuations, but without the anharmonic suppression of their amplitude previously assumed.
+The universality of our conclusions reconcile experimental evidence and theory not just in graphene, but all 2D materials. }

-Many of the applications of graphene are based on its uneven stiffness and high thermal conductivity\cite{Kong2019,lee2008measurement,ghosh2008extremely}.
-However, the mechanical, thermal, and acoustic properties of graphene, and in general of any 2D material, are far from been understood yet.
-Even the possibility of having crystalline order in 2D has been long questioned due to the diverging atomic displacements as a function of the sample size calculated in classical references\cite{landau_statistical_physics,mermin1968crystalline}.
-Experimentally, crystalline order has been observed in suspended graphene\cite{Meyer2007}, although it shows ripples that seem to be intrinsic according to many theoretical studies\cite{refId0,Fasolino2007,gazit_PRB2009,gazit_PRE2009,sanjose_PRL2011,Bonilla_JSM2012,guinea_ledoussal_PRB2014,gonzalez_PRB2014,ruiz_JSM2015,gornyi_PRB2015,garcia_PRB2016,bonilla_PRB2016,gornyi_JETP2016,garcia_PRE2017,cea_cm2019,cea_cm2019_2,silva_PRB2020}.
+The theoretical comprehension of the mechanical properties of 2D materials and membranes, which affect their acoustic and thermal properties, is one of the oldest problems in condensed matter physics, dating back to the times in which the possibility of having 2D crystalline order was questioned~\cite{landau_statistical_physics,mermin1968crystalline}.
+Even if the discovery of graphene and other 2D materials~\cite{novoselov2004electric,novoselov2005twoo,Meyer2007} put aside this question, the understanding of how these materials can propagate sound, what is their bending rigidity, and the amplitude of their ripples are still under strong debate~\cite{refId0,Fasolino2007,gazit_PRB2009,gazit_PRE2009,sanjose_PRL2011,Bonilla_JSM2012,guinea_ledoussal_PRB2014,gonzalez_PRB2014,ruiz_JSM2015,gornyi_PRB2015,garcia_PRB2016,bonilla_PRB2016,gornyi_JETP2016,garcia_PRE2017,cea_cm2019,cea_cm2019_2,silva_PRB2020}.
+No unifying picture has emerged yet.